 You may have small plumbing jobs you want to be done quickly for cheap.
 At such times, you may want to hire a handyman.
 A handyman is not a licensed plumber but an individual with several skill sets that allow them to install a sink or faucet or put together a small bathroom remodel.

 However, not every handyman has the skills for every job.
 Anything that requires a permit and inspection should be handled by a licensed and insured plumber.
 Another thing to consider is certain states restrict the project size that a handyman can work on.
-For example, in some areas, you cannot hire a handyman to accept projects costing more than $1,000.
+For example, in some areas, you cannot hire a handyman to accept projects costing more than an amount dictated by state law.
+For example, anyone who bids or works on a construction project in California for more than $500 must be licensed with the Contractor’s State Licensing Board (CSLB).
 In other areas where plumbers are too busy to take on small jobs, a handyman may be your best bet to get something done quickly.

 In any case, ensure the person you hire is capable of the job.
 Get references, check licenses, and make sure they are fully insured.